SnakeTweaker/SnakeTweaker/README.md

 I’m interested in Retro computing, video games, game development.
 My life goal is to develop my own video game engine.
 I also would like to create a few games of my own.

 I’m currently learning C++, C, Python, Lua, C#...
 I find lessons on Udemy and do simple projects.
-In school I am finishing CS210(C++/Python) and working my way towards IT230(C#) and MAT243(Python).
-For gaming I'm most comfortable using Unity, however I'm considering jumping into Unreal Engine to get a feel for things.

 I’m looking to collaborate on Video games, scripts for reverse engineering modding software.